 Did you know that you can simply change your name and start using it straight away without the need for a legal document?
 If however you wish your new name to appear on official documents such as a driving licence or passport it will have to be “authenticated”.

-In 2015, some 85,000 people in the UK changed their name by deed poll and the process is easier than you may think.
 Regardless of whether you require a Statutory Declaration or a Change of Name Deed you can simply visit us at Backhouse Solicitors and we will prepare the required documents for you.
 We will need to see proof of identification (usually your current passport or driver’s licence) and proof of address (usually a utility bill dated within the last 3 months).

 Names that you can’t use